Old Pine Street Church by Jason Ferris

 Please note: The term “congregation” is used to refer to the worshipping body or faith community of any religion including those that do not identify with this term (such as mosques/masjid).
 The National Fund accepts applications from any faith tradition and seeks to provide inclusive programming and resources across religions.

-Now in its sixth year, the National Fund has awarded or pledged over $18 million to 97 community-serving congregations representing 24 faith traditions in 36 states, the District of Columbia, and Puerto Rico.
+Now in its seventh year, the National Fund has awarded or pledged over $18 million to 97 community-serving congregations representing 24 faith traditions in 36 states, the District of Columbia, and Puerto Rico.
 So far, this grantmaking has resulted in over $3 leveraged for every grant dollar invested in participating congregations.
 The National Fund administers monies through planning grants, wrap-around training and technical assistance, and matching capital grants ranging from $50,000 to $250,000.

 What We Offer